DIARY – KEMPTON PARK – WINTER FESTIVAL

 I remained beside the course-side rails in order to retain my position.

-The starting gate for this race was at the lake turn; the competitors rode their mounts down past the grandstands in order to take a look at the final fence before proceeding to the start.
+The starting gate for this event was situated at the lake turn; the competitors rode their mounts down past the grandstands in order to take a look at the final fence before proceeding to the start.

-As mentioned before, I remained beside the course-side rails.
+I remained beside the course-side rails once more.

 The starting gate for this race is the same as the one for the later King George, being at the beginning of the side straight.
 The horses cantered down past the grandstand to view the final fence before heading to the gate.